If you are already enrolled in a Marketplace plan (either through HealthCare.gov

 If you are enrolled in an individual market plan outside of the Marketplace and experience an income reduction that makes you newly eligible for premium tax credits, in most states you are eligible for a special enrollment period to enroll in Marketplace coverage and access financial assistance.
 See this FAQ for more information.

-If you are currently enrolled in job-based insurance and your lost hours made you ineligible for your employer’s plan, you will qualify for a special enrollment period for 60 days from the day you lost eligibility for your job-based insurance.
+If you are currently enrolled in job-based insurance and your lost hours made you ineligible for your employer’s plan, you will qualify for a special enrollment period for 60 days from the day you lost eligibility for your job-based insurance (although there may be an extension for exceptional circumstances), and depending on your income level, you might qualify for premium tax credits to subsidize your monthly premiums.
 You may also be eligible for your job’s COBRA benefits to extend your job-based benefits.
 See our FAQ on COBRA benefits to weigh the pros and cons of opting for COBRA or switching to an individual market health insurance plan.